ironBoni/android-ex3/README.md

 * Press **register**.

 **Login:**<br/>
-* Enter user Id (we prefer "ron" - since it has contacts and friends he can chat with,
+* Enter user Id (we prefer "ron" - since it has contacts and friends he can chat with,<br/>
-* but you can enter the userId you registered with).
+  but you can enter the userId you registered with).
 * Enter password.
 (Np1234).
 * Press Login.